victorzidaroiu/redis-node-cache/README.md

 ***

-This is a simple redis cache that supports key expiration, auto reconnection to the redis server and various options (see bellow).
+This is a simple redis cache that can set and get values from redis.
+It supports key expiration, auto reconnection to the redis server and various options (see bellow).

 ## Requirements